-In 2017 there was no distribution of dividend compared to 2016
+In 2019 there was no distribution of dividend.

-As part of the entry that includes the other elements of the original own funds ("Other basic own fund items") are included the amount of the paid up share capital and the share premium reserve classified as "Tier 1 unrestricted" (0.802 Million Euro), and the amount of Other elements of own funds approved by the supervisory authority (61.778 Million Euro).
+As part of the entry that includes the other elements of the original own funds ("Other basic own fund items") are included the amount of the paid up share capital and the share premium reserve classified as "Tier 1 unrestricted" (0.8 Million Euro), and the amount of Other elements of own funds approved by the supervisory authority (61.8 Million Euro).